-After upgrading your Windows 7 or Windows 8.1 installation to Windows 10, you can follow the below mentioned methods to check if your Windows 10 copy is activated.
+After upgrading to Windows 10 or reinstalling Windows 10, you can follow the below-mentioned methods to check if your Windows 10 copy is activated.

 Note that this method is useful only to check the activation status of Windows 10, which means this will not confirm that the Windows 10 copy in question is genuine.